github/docs/content/github/managing-security-vulnerabilities/publishing-a-security-advisory.md

 Before you publish a security advisory, you can privately collaborate to fix the vulnerability in a temporary private fork.
 For more information, see "[Collaborating in a temporary private fork to resolve a security vulnerability](/articles/collaborating-in-a-temporary-private-fork-to-resolve-a-security-vulnerability)."

+{% warning %}

+**Warning**: you should always add a fix version prior to publishing an advisory.
+If you don't,

+- If a fix version is imminently available, they may want to wait to disclose the issue when they have the version ready
+- If a fix version is in development but not yet available, they may want to specify that and edit it later after publication
+- If they are not planning on fixing it, they may want to specify that

+{% endwarning %}

 When you publish a draft advisory from a public repository, everyone is able to see:

 - The current version of the advisory data.